Centennial Parklands

 Centennial Parklands is the name given to a group of three urban parklands located in the eastern suburbs of Sydney, New South Wales, Australia.
-Comprising approximately 360 ha, the lands encompass Centennial Park, Moore Park and Queen's Park.
+Comprising approximately 360 ha, the lands encompass Centennial Park, Moore Park and Queens Park.
 The Parklands are listed on the New South Wales Heritage Register, with various components of national, state or local heritage significance.
 The parks are contained within the local government areas of City of Randwick, Waverley Municipal Council, and City of Sydney.

-The parklands are managed by the Centennial Park and Moore Park Trust, trading as the Botanic Gardens and Centennial Parklands.
-The Trust is administered by the NSW Office of Environment and Heritage, an agency of the Government of New South Wales.
-The Parklands were added to the New South Wales State Heritage Register on 27 March 2000.
+The parklands are managed by the Centennial Park & Moore Park Trust, trading as the Botanic Gardens and Centennial Parklands.
+The trust is administered by the Office of Environment & Heritage.
+The parklands were added to the New South Wales State Heritage Register on 27 March 2000.